hexalang/Hexa/docs/reference.md

 /// Documentation comment (single-line)
 /// Can have more lines - they will combine into single doc comment
 /// They do not interact with decorators
-// NOTE: A documentation comment requires an expression/statement immediately below it: fun foo() {}
+// NOTE A documentation comment requires an expression/statement immediately below it: fun foo() {}
 // NOTE super easy to transform // into /// even for busy developers
 ```